-Once you’ve dried off your earbuds you need to make sure that all the little water droplets or absorbed water particles are removed from your device as well.
-You see, even after you’ve evaporated water, some tiny droplets remain, and can cause problems within your Earbuds.
+Once you’ve dried off your earbuds, you need to make sure that all the little water droplets or absorbed water particles are removed from your device as well.
+Even after you’ve evaporated water, some tiny droplets remain and can cause problems within your Earbuds.

-To mitigate this we will have to specifically carry out various fixes that can directly aid in removing these water droplets from your earbud systems.
-This will allow you to use your device once more without having to worry about potential damage.
+To mitigate this, we will have to specifically carry out various fixes that can directly aid in removing these water droplets from your earbud systems.
+This will allow you to use your device more without worrying about potential damage.

 1. Open the Front Case

 First, remove the casing that might cover the speaker of your earbuds using a screwdriver or some other method.
-If the seal is locked in place and will not detach then we suggest skipping this part.
-Regardless, use a soft cloth or a paper towel to wipe the speaker as dry as possible.
+We suggest skipping this part if the seal is locked in place and will not detach.
+Use a soft cloth or a paper towel to wipe the speaker as dry as possible.
 This might take a few minutes.

 2. Shake to Remove Water Droplets

 Secondly, now that the earbuds have been wiped with a cloth, you can begin using some physical force to shake or dislodge the water droplets out of the surfaces that they might be sticking to within the earbuds.
-You see water has an adhesive nature and requires some force to dislodge them completely.
+Water has an adhesive nature and requires some force to dislodge them completely.